Pre-training Vision Transformers with Formula-driven Supervised Learning: Method

 \subsubsection{Extended FractalDB (ExFractalDB)}

-\textbf{FractalDB.} The original FractalDB proposed in \cite{KataokaACCV2020} consists of 2D fractal images generated by an IFS.
-It has $C$ fractal classes, each of which has a hyperparameter set $\eta_{y}$ to generate fractals as $F_{y}(s) = G_{\text{IFS}}(\eta_{y}, s)$, where $G_{\text{IFS}}$ is the rendering procedure based on IFS (see \cite{KataokaACCV2020} for details) and $s$ is a random seed used to create intra-class variation.
-The hyperparameter $\eta_{y} = \{(w_{i}, p_{i})\}_{i=1}^{N}$ consists of affine transformation functions $w_{i}: \mathbb{R}^{2} \to \mathbb{R}^{2}$ and a probability mass function $p_{i}$.
-FractalDB consists of $C=$1k classes, each with 1k randomly generated images.
+\textbf{FractalDB.} The original FractalDB proposed in \cite{KataokaACCV2020} consists of 2D fractal images generated by an IFS~\cite{fractals_everywhere}.
+It has $C$ fractal classes, each of which has a hyperparameter set $\eta_{y}$ to generate fractals as $F_{y}(s) = G_{\text{IFS}}(\eta_{y}, s)$, where $G_{\text{IFS}}$ is the rendering procedure based on IFS and $s$ is a random seed used to create intra-class variation.